-478 In today's context of globalisation, medicines are very often imported or exported from one country to 479 another.
-Even if the medicines and relevant packaging are duly identified and marked as per the 480 requirements of the national T&T system of the exporting country and of the national T&T system of the 481 importing country, the related traceability data must be reported and stored in the database of each 482 country where the medicine will be marketed.
-Indeed, because the data exchange specifications of the 483 national T&T systems are not interoperable, the national databases cannot be directly cross-referenced.
-484 Therefore, manufacturers and relevant supply chain stakeholders must implement one specific system 485 for each country and must also develop and maintain more complex and costly data management processes and systems.
-486
+In today's context of globalisation, medicines are very often imported or exported from one country to another.
+Even if the medicines and relevant packaging are duly identified and marked as per the requirements of the national T&T system of the exporting country and of the national T&T system of the importing country, the related traceability data must be reported and stored in the database of each country where the medicine will be marketed.
+Indeed, because the data exchange specifications of the national traceability systems are not interoperable, the national databases cannot be directly cross-referenced.
+Therefore, manufacturers and relevant supply chain stakeholders must implement one specific system for each country and must also develop and maintain more complex and costly data management processes and systems.

-Below are recommendations focusing on the data model and data exchange elements needed to ensure the interoperability of T&T systems.
+Section 5 contains considerations focusing on the data model and data exchange elements needed to ensure the interoperability of T&T systems.
 Interoperability implies data exchange between T&T system across jurisdictions, as well as with other national / regional systems.

-- 490 It may be necessary in the future to develop more detailed and specific guidance on global standards- - 491 based communications protocols within T&T systems. - 492
+It may be necessary in the future to develop more detailed and specific guidance on global standardsbased communications protocols within T&T systems.